lukephills/email-subscribers/readme.txt

 *   Q7.
 How to send static newsletter manually?
 *   Q8.
 Where to check sent mails?
 *   Q9.
 How to configure notification email to subscribers when new posts are published?
+*   Q10.
+How to update default alert message from subscription box?

 == Installation ==